seewoo5/seewoo5.github.io/teaching/2022Fall/index.md

 ![logo](./strikelogo.png)

-**Strike from Nov 14th till it ends, no discussion, no grading, no office hours, no response to emails.**
+**Strike from Nov 14th till it ends, no discussion, no grading, no office hours.**

 For details, see below.